-PUBLIC HEALTH / ACADEMIC BUILDING
+PUBLIC HEALTH ACADEMIC BUILDING

-Downstate's Public Health/Academic building is scheduled to be completed in 2016.
-The building will house Downstate's School of Public Health, classrooms and lecture halls for the College of Medicine and other academic units, and several floors of research labs.
+Downstate's Public Health/Academic building was completed in 2018.
+The building houses Downstate's School of Public Health administrative offices, classrooms and lecture halls for the College of Medicine and other academic units, and several floors of research labs.
 The architecture will reflect changing approaches to the teaching of medicine: classrooms will be designed to facilitate multidisciplinary instruction of small groups, as well as take advantage of new technology, including a simulation center.